margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for little kids sharing lessons with adults
 * Grateful for my sister singing
 * Grateful for people enjoying vacations
+* Grateful for the intelligence of people where I am
 * Grateful for a great aunt
 * Grateful for activities that express joy and goodness
 * Grateful for good people in Washington, DC